떡볶이 - Spicy Stir Fried Rice Cake

 Anchovy Broth

-5 small anchovies
+5 small dried anchovies

 1/2 ounce dried kelp